nios-students/docs/wiki/other-materials.md

 * All  student made notes, practical files are sebject to © nios-Students Contributors 2024-2025.
 The above listed can not modified nor allowed to sell without the permission of web developer and content author of particular the sebject/topic/work.
-* No code, images, logos or any other assets of **The National Institute of Open Schooling** copy nor used in making of this website.
+* No code, images, logos or any other assets of **The National Institute of Open Schooling (NIOS)** copy nor used in making of this website.
 * If copyright Laws have been violated.
 We shall remove such content upon notice from the copyright holder.
 Please contact us @ unofficialnios[at]gmail.com